Battle of La Arada: February 2nd, 1851

 The battle began at 8:30 AM, when Allied troops initiated an attack at three different points, with an intense fire opened by both armies.
 The first Allied attack was repelled by the defenders of the foothill; during the second attack, the Allied troops were able to take the first line of trenches.
 They were subsequently expelled.
 During the third attack, the Allied force advanced to a point where it was impossible to distinguish between Guatemalan and Allied troops.
 Then, the fight became a melee, while the Guatemalan artillery severely punished the invaders.
 At the height of the battle when the Guatemalans faced an uncertain fate, Carrera ordered that sugar cane plantation around the meadow to be set on fire.
 The invading army was now surrounded: to the front, they faced the furious Guatemalan fire, to the flanks, a huge fire and to the rear, the river, all of which made retreat very difficult.
 The central division of the Allied force panicked and started a disorderly retreat.
 General Saget ordered a retreat for the division of General Cabañas.
-The Honduran division which was fighting alongside the Salvadoreans in the center also retreated in panic.
+The Honduran division which was fighting alongside the Salvadorans in the center also retreated in panic.
 Soon, all of the Allied troops started retreating, but more than a retreat, it was a rout.
 Guatemalan historian Francis Polo Sifontes describes the scene after the battle: